-The Faculty of Arts offers, through the auspices of the Division of Continuing Studies, a thirty (30) credit Bachelor of Arts (General).
-Of the 30 credits, at least 20 must be in Arts, at least 10 of the 20 credits in Arts must be at the senior level, and at least 15 must be
+The Faculty of Arts offers a thirty (30) credit Bachelor of Arts (General).
+Of the 30 credits, at least 20 must be in Arts, at least 10 of the 20 credits in Arts must be at the senior level, and at least 15 must be RMCC credits.

-RMCC credits.
 Electives may include credits earned as per the RMCC Table of Credit Granted.